CERTCC/Vultron/docs/topics/process_models/model_interactions/rm_em_cs.md

 ```

-In the Householder and Spring 2021 report [@householder2021state], the
+In the [Case State model](../cs/cs_model.md#cs-transitions-defined), we have already established that
-authors argue that public exploit code is either preceded by Public
+public exploit code is either preceded by Public Awareness (**P**) or immediately leads to it.
-Awareness (**P**) or immediately leads to it.
 Therefore,

 !!! note ""